immortal-kairos/Advanced-Sentiment-Analysis-Dashboard/README.md

 3. Use the dashboard:
    - Select an LLM model from the sidebar
    - Enter text in the input area or upload a CSV file for batch analysis
-   - Click "Analyze Sentiment" to process the input
+   - Click "Analyse Sentiment" to process the input
-   - View the results, including sentiment classification, visualizations, and overall statistics
+   - View the results, including sentiment classification, visualisations, and overall statistics

 ## Project Structure